josmar-crwdstffng/angular/aio/content/guide/testing.md

 *   When you move the source \(inevitable\), you remember to move the test
 *   When you rename the source file \(inevitable\), you remember to rename the test file

-<a id="q-specs-in-test-folder"></a>
+<a id="q-specs-in-test-directory"></a>

-#### Place your spec files in a test folder
+#### Place your spec files in a test directory

-Application integration specs can test the interactions of multiple parts spread across folders and modules.
+Application integration specs can test the interactions of multiple parts spread across directories and modules.
 They don't really belong to any part in particular, so they don't have a natural home next to any one file.

-It's often better to create an appropriate folder for them in the `tests` directory.
+It's often better to create an appropriate directory for them in the `tests` directory.

-Of course specs that test the test helpers belong in the `test` folder, next to their corresponding helper files.
+Of course specs that test the test helpers belong in the `test` directory, next to their corresponding helper files.

 <a id="ci"></a>